Passive Realizations of Series Elastic Actuation: Effects of Plant and Controller Dynamics on Haptic Rendering Performance: Experimental Validation

 \subsection{Evaluation of Haptic Rendering Fidelity}

-In this subsection, we have experimentally evaluated the performance of S(D)EA under VSIC during null impedance and spring rendering.
-Since the haptic rendering performance of SDEA under VSIC is very similar to that of SEA for the S(D)EA brake pedal, only the results for SEA are provided for the brevity of the presentation.
+In this subsection, we have experimentally evaluated the performance of S(D)EA under VSIC during rendering Voigt, spring, and null impedance models.
+Since the haptic rendering performance of SDEA under VSIC is very similar to that of SEA for the experimental setup, only the results for SEA are provided for the brevity of the presentation.